Sale Alert — Early Black Friday mattress sales are live.

 Brooklyn Bedding Signature Hybrid

-Based on all of our tests to date, only 18% of hybrid mattresses with above-average performance have a price that is below $1000 for a queen-sized mattress.
+Based on all of our tests to date, only 21 hybrid mattresses with above-average performance have a price that is below $1000 for a queen-sized mattress.

 Can you find a hybrid for less?
 Absolutely.
-Looking at all hybrids tested, 8% of them have a low price of under $700.
-But these mattresses are also not high performers and rank in the bottom 27% of all hybrids tested.
+Looking at all hybrids tested, 11 of them have a low price of under $700.
+But these mattresses are also not high performers and only one model (the Dreamcloud Hybrid) has an above average score.

 Cheap hybrids oftentimes use lower quality materials, have thin comfort layers, or other disadvantages like a short trial or poor warranty.